jgagne/typography-2-fa-17/02-form-follows-content.md

 >
 > —[Dov Isaacs](https://www.prepressure.com/postscript/basics/history), Principal Scientist, Adobe Systems Incorporated

-> “Good design and good markup provide structure to content.
-Good markup is a fundamental part of good design: beautiful on the inside, beautiful on the outside.”
+> Good design and good markup provide structure to content.
+Good markup is a fundamental part of good design: beautiful on the inside, beautiful on the outside.
 >
 > —[Frank Chimero](https://www.frankchimero.com/about/), designer, writer, and illustrator